IsabelW1234/website/src/blog/Lübbe-AG/index.md

 Before I started studying in the Netherlands, I decided to do a first internship in the field of Finance and Controlling in order to gain first practical knowledge in my field of interest.
 Even though I did not have any previous experience in this area, I was able to contribute with determination and hard-work.
 My initiative was rewarded with being able to attend several business meetings in order to see behind the curtain of the company.

 I was responsible for establishing master files for interim statements and maintain already established master files.
 Furthermore, I supported the team in their monthly reporting as well as analysed key performance numbers.

+**Tasks**

+- Master Data maintenance in the accounting system SAP
+- Support with monthly reportings

+* Selection / Analysis of key figures
+* Account distributions of invoices
+* Accounting transactions and cancellations